 I have not heard a logical or reasonable answer for waiting to repay debt before marriage.
-One person, Jack, said he felt better if he entered marriage debt free because his fiance, Patience, had no debt so he thought this was only fair.
+One person, Jack, said he felt better if he entered marriage debt free because his fiancée, Patience, had no debt so he thought this was only fair.
+The issue of couples and money depends on each individual's attitude to money.
+It's what you believe that will decide how you spend.
+In turn, this will determine whether you live a debt free lifestyle.

 "How long will you wait?"
 I asked.